 JH: The old version there’s gotta be close to a thousand in there; for Penthouse we’re probably close to 2000.
 For the general Photo Hunt, we’ve got a rotating crop of about 3000 photos that we keep replacing every now and then.
 It takes up too much space to put any more than that.

-CP: In this of a champion Nudie Photo Hunt player, he mentions that it gets really hard after level 26.
+CP: In this fairly great profile of a champion Nudie Photo Hunt player, he mentions that it gets really hard after level 26.
 Is that a real thing?

 JH: I’ll have you know I spent the entire morning trying to find that answer because I was curious about it myself; I’d never heard that about round 26.
 Every round, the timer will go a little faster; our games are designed to be, like, three-minute intervals, but if you’re good enough to keep going, obviously we’ll want to crank up the difficulty a little bit.
 Everyone I asked said there’s not a set time when it starts getting difficult then; I think it’s just the longer you go, the harder it gets.
 It’s not that the picture difficulty gets any tougher, you could get the same picture in round 27 that you would get in round 1.
 It’s just that the timer is faster and you’re probably out of hints by that point.